MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust.md

 > [!NOTE]
 > Windows Hello for Business Hybrid key trust is not supported if the users' on-premises UPN suffix cannot be added as a verified domain in Azure AD.

-Ensure that you have [adequate Domain Controllers](hello-adequate-domain-controllers.md) in each Active Directory site where users will be authenticating with Windows Hello for Business.

 ### Authentication to Azure AD

 Authentication to Azure AD can be configured with or without federation:

 - [Password hash synchronization][AZ-6] or [Azure Active Directory pass-through-authentication][AZ-7] is required for non-federated environments
-- Active Directory Federation Services (AD FS) or third-party federation services are required for federated environments
+- Active Directory Federation Services (AD FS) or a third-party federation service is required for federated environments

 ### Device registration